akuity/kargo/docs/docs/40-contributor-guide/30-code-of-conduct.md

 ---
-title: Code of conduct
+sidebar_label: Code of conduct
-description: Code of conduct
+description: Contributor Covenant Code of Conduct for Kargo open source project
 ---

-# Contributor Covenant Code of Conduct
+# Kargo Contributor Code of Conduct

 ## Our Pledge